TasneemAhmed/Streaming-Spark-Databricks/README.md

   the transformation you make on batch data, also the same on stream data
 - Writing output data with different modes: append, complete, and update
 - Read and process data in AWS S3 buckets from Spark Databricks
+- Use checkpoint while writing data to save intermediate results from failure